ChristianGalla/PidginWinToastNotifications/README.md

 If you experience any problems, feel free to open an issue.

+## Changelog

+All changes between versions are documented in the file [CHANGELOG.md](./CHANGELOG.md).

 ## Installation

 1. Download the dll files from the [newest release](https://github.com/ChristianGalla/PidginWinToastNotifications/releases/latest).